isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 * The Act applies to event or tourism-related contracts if:

-  * The contract was entered into before 25 March 2020
+  * The contract was entered into before 25 March 2020;
-  * The contractual obligation is to be performed on or after 1 February 2020 (e.g. the wedding banquet was to be provided on 14 April 2020)
+  * The contractual obligation is to be performed on or after 1 February 2020 (e.g. the wedding banquet was to be provided on 14 April 2020);
-  * The contractual obligation could not be performed due to COVID-19 (e.g. wedding could not be held on 14 April 2020 because of the “circuit-breaker” measures)
+  * The contractual obligation could not be performed due to COVID-19 (e.g. wedding could not be held on 14 April 2020 because of the “circuit-breaker” measures).

 * **You will need to serve a Notification for Relief on the other party to the contract to enjoy the reliefs under the Act.
 Please refer to (e) below**

 **d.
 What reliefs under the Act are applicable to me?**

-* If you are **unable to carry out your contractual obligation due to COVID-19**, the other party to the contract cannot take legal action against you in respect of that obligation during the prescribed period (i.e. up to 19 October 2020).
+* If you are **unable to carry out your contractual obligation due to COVID-19**, the other party to the contract cannot take or continue legal action against you in respect of that obligation during the prescribed period (i.e. up to 19 October 2020).

 * Further, if the Act applies to your contract, the deposit you have placed with the vendor for that contract **cannot be automatically forfeited**.
 If a deposit has purportedly been forfeited, it must be restored.

-  * This does not mean that you are automatically entitled to cancel the contract, nor does it mean that deposits are automatically refunded to you.
+  * This does not mean that you are automatically entitled to cancel the contract, nor does it mean that deposits will be automatically refunded to you.

   * Instead, we encourage you to discuss with the vendor and work out an arrangement which is mutually acceptable.
 For example, you may agree to hold your event after the COVID-19 pandemic, in which case the vendor has no reason to forfeit the deposit.
 In this case, the deposit will remain with the vendor.